 Lecture topics include:

-8:00 PM - Traditional Macedonian Welcome Dinner
+8.00 pm - Traditional Macedonian Welcome Dinner.

 Morning: Orientation: presentation of the Balkan Heritage Field School, National Institution Stobi, and collaborating institutions, the project, and the participants.

-Sightseeing of the Archaeological Site of Stobi.
+Afternoon: Sightseeing of the Archaeological Site of Stobi.

 8:00 - 9:00 PM - Dinner